sherrymax/aps-examples/aps-fetch-and-display-acs-document/readme.md

 The user should able to :

-1. Programatically download contents from ACS
+1. Programatically download contents from ACS (using REST API GET call)
 2. Open and view those files in APS Forms File Viewer.

 ### Prerequisites to run this demo end-2-end